IHEC/ihec-ecosystems/JSON_Data_Hub_Validator/README.md

 * Minimum set of tracks is provided for a given assay, as described here: https://github.com/IHEC/ihec-ecosystems/blob/master/minimum_required_track_types.md

-* Forward / Reverse tracks should always come in pairs

 * Ontology term at a given URI matches term explicitely given in the JSON hub. (e.g. if `disease_ontology_uri` == `http://ncicb.nci.nih.gov/xml/owl/EVS/Thesaurus.owl#C115935`, then `disease` == `Healthy`)

 * Metadata matches what's in EpiRR if dataset is registered there